MobleyLab/off-ffcompare/README.md

 2. Generate Tripos, GAFF, and GAFF2 mol2 files.
     * `python genTriposGAFFandGAFF2.py -i /path/to/sdf/files -l /path/to/output/files`
 3. Perform minimization.
-   1. Use ffcompare.py to minimize mol2 files with a specified forcefield type (fftype).
-Supported fftypes include GAFF, GAFF2, MMFF94, MMFF94S and SMIRFF.
+   1. Use oe_min_openMM.py to minimize mol2 files with a specified forcefield type (fftype).
+Supported fftypes include GAFF, GAFF2, MMFF94, MMFF94S and SMIRNOFF.
 The inmols flag should specify path to tripos \*.mol2 files (not the mol2 files themselves).

-   * SMIRFF: `python ffcompare.py --fftype smirff --ffxml smirff99Frosst.ffxml --inmols /location/to/triposmol2Files`
+    * This script can be used for one or more of the accepted forcefields
+    * All: `python oe_min_openMM.py --inmols /path/triposMol2Files/ --dommff True --ffxml smirnoff99Frosst.ffxml --gaffdir /path/GAFF/Files/ --gaff2dir /path/GAFF2/Files`
-   * GAFF: `python ffcompare.py --fftyle gaff --inmols /location/to/triposmol2Files -g /location/to/gaff_inpcrd_prmtopFiles`
+    * GAFF: `python oe_min_openMM.py --inmols /path/triposMol2Files/ --gaffdir /path/GAFF/Files/`
-   * GAFF2: `python ffcompare.py --fftype gaff2 --inmols /location/to/triposmol2Files -g /location/to/gaff2_inpcrd_prmtopFiles`
-   * MMFF94 & MMFF94S: `python ffcompare.py --fftype mmff --inmols /location/to/triposmol2Files`

    2. OPLS.py was used to minimize mol2 files with a specific forcefield type (fftype).
 Supported fftypes inclue OPLS3, OPLS2005.
 Input should specifiy path to tripos mol2 files and optimizetype should specify the forcefield type.
    * OPLS3: 'python OPLS.py --input /location/to/triposmol2Files --optimizetype "OPLS3" '
    * OPLS2005: 'python OPLS.py --input /location/to/triposmol2Files --optimizetype "OPLS2005" '